SuperOfficeDocs/superoffice-docs/user-guide/de/addendum.md

 keywords: SSMA, maintenance, agreement so.topic: reference

-so.lang: en
+so.lang: de
 ---

-# Addendum to SuperOffice Software Maintenance Agreement
+# Verkaufen die to SuperOffice Software Maintenance Agreement

 This addendum is related to new features in SuperOffice 8.
 To activate these new features, SuperOffice needs a consent, as detailed below, from a Customer Representative authorized to grant such consent.